Cleancodefactory/BindKraft/Documentation/start.md

 [List of system Local API](LocalAPIList.md) |
 [System settings](SystemSettings.md) |
 [BKInit - instance configuration](BkInit.md)

+[Data types/formats](DataTypes/DataTypes.md) - the structures for various purposes.
+Non-strict Javscript data consisting of objects, arrays and values arranged according to the conventions described in the section.

 [Others](OtherClasses.md) - Specific classes and interfaces that do not fit into other categories.
 >[Settings, Persistence, State and shared data pieces](Settings,Persistence,State_and_shared_data_pieces.md)